 Can You Use Corned Beef Brisket As A Substitute?

-This can make the meat taste a bit funny if you were to prepare it like you would a normal brisket.
+If your smoking a corned beef brisket it will taste a bit different if you were to prepare it like you would a normal brisket.

 Are There Any Good Vegetarian Substitutes For Brisket?